 Find jobs and career opportunities aboard cruise ships around the world.
-Our website features vacancies with major and minor cruise lines, concessionaires and recruitment agencies specialising in cruise ship work.
-Positions are available for chefs, catering and bar staff and cleaners as well as entertainment and leisure vacancies including musicians, sports and fitness instructors, casino staff, beauty therapists and childcare assistants.
-Below you can read more information about life onboard a cruise ship and also apply.
+Search vacancies with major and minor cruise lines, concessionaires and recruitment agencies specialising in cruise ship work.
+Read more information about working onboard a cruise ship and apply today.

 Why not get the best of both worlds and make money while you are actually still travelling?
 Most people preparing to spend time overseas or take a gap year will allocate some time where they will work towards paying for their travels.
 A “6 months work for 6 months play” philosophy is common for school leavers who want to experience some of the world before heading off towards the bright lights of university.
 While there’s no shortage of temporary gap year jobs that an enterprising young school leaver can find for a few months of work to fund a trip, the cruise industry is becoming an increasingly attractive employment option.
 Not only does it offer a variety of temporary positions to suit people with different skills, it also allows you to explore some exotic destinations while you earn.